 Apple shocked the industry with 64-bit support within the A7 processor and iPhone 5S.
 Less of a shock but also surprising the M7 motion co-processor opens up opportunities for future low-power companion devices as the company begins to focus on fashion as a market ripe for wearables, such as…

 Apple CEO inspired by The Fancy for iPad Apple Store app?

-The iPad invasion has devoured the netbook business and driven the PC industry into the ground, so expect a price war this Christmas as PC manufacturers, led by Acer [ACER INC] and Lenovo [LNVGY], struggle to woo new customers with a PC price war.
+Tweet The iPad invasion has devoured the netbook business and driven the PC industry into the ground, so expect a price war this Christmas as PC manufacturers, led by Acer [ACER INC] and Lenovo [LNVGY], struggle to woo new customers with a PC price war.
 But, with a reputation as a top-tier computer maker which […]

+Tweet Alright people, you know the drill.
+Apple’s expected to introduce new MacBook/Pro/Air today, and the Apple Store went down around five minutes ago at c.
+11.39 UK time.
 Sure enough around 1:30pm the Apple Press Release appeared – so read all about the new Macs in the release below – they’re faster, offer excellent […]